MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-user-insights.md

 You can use the user insights feature for the following scenarios:

-- **Tracking active users** - You want to determine the total number of active users in your tenant.
-This can help you assess the overall user engagement with your applications.
+- **Tracking active users** - You want to determine the total number of active users in your tenant, to assess the overall user engagement with your applications.
 - **Monitoring new users added** - You want to track and identify how many users have been added to your tenant in the last month.
 This data is valuable for monitoring the growth of your user base.
-- **Analyzing daily and monthly application sign-ins** - You want to gather data on the number of users who sign in to your applications on a daily and monthly basis.
-This can help you gauge user engagement over time and spot trends.
+- **Analyzing daily and monthly application sign-ins** - You want to gather data on the number of users who sign in to your applications daily and monthly to assess user engagement and spot trends.
-- **Assessing MFA usage success and failure** - You want to compare the multifactor authentication (MFA) usage success and failure rates for your applications.
-This can provide insights into the security and user experience of your authentication processes.
+- **Assessing MFA usage success and failure** - You want to compare the multifactor authentication (MFA) usage success and failure rates for your applications to provide insights into the security and user experience of your authentication processes.
 You can also use our new telecom metrics for MFA SMS and fraud detection.
 These preview metrics help you identify vulnerabilities and detect potential fraud.

 ## Prerequisites